 Medication-Assisted Treatment

 Getting help for hydrocodone withdrawal at a rehab facility means a person has access to medical care as well as medication to stave off cravings and ease pain and discomfort.
-Some of the types of medications that doctors can give to ease the symptoms of withdrawing from hydrocodone include:
+Some of the types of medications that doctors can give to ease the symptoms of withdrawal from hydrocodone include:

 Buprenorphine